apache/cordova-coho/docs/plugins-release-process.md

 ## Interactive Plugins Release

-Though we are still working out some kinks, it is recommended to try the new coho interactive plugins release command which will handle many of the manual steps listed below.
+The coho interactive plugins release command which will handle many of the manual steps listed below.

 `coho prepare-plugins-release`

 This will do the following:

-* Create JIRA issue
+* Ask for Release Identifier
 * Update repos
 * Let you select which repos to release
 * Let you modify release notes and finalize version to release